julieanneco/Scope3_Emissions/README.md

 df = pd.concat([df, sector_dummies], axis=1)
 ```

-I calulated correlations, but the results of one hot encoding is not going to provide any significant correlation.
+I calculated correlations, but the results of one hot encoding is not going to provide any significant correlation.
 It is best tested in the model and out of the model to see if value is added.
-For this prelimiary model, I used both encoded features in both models.
+For this preliminary model, I used both encoded features in both models.

 ## Machine Learning Overview